-What to do if your antral follicle count is low
+What to do if your count is low

 Ideally, our team will see eight or more antral follicles on your ultrasound, indicating that you have a higher chance of conceiving.
 However, if your count is low, there are still ways we can help you conceive.

-- Extremely low antral follicle count.
+- Extremely count.
 In some cases, an extremely low count could be an indication that a woman will need to utilize donor eggs.